Application Information

 - If you’re accepted into a program, there are training fees your first year and dues ($25-35 in most counties) required every subsequent year.

-- We do offer financial need-based scholarships (reducing your fee to $100).
+- We do offer financial need-based scholarships at a 50% reduced rate.
 Details are in the application.

-- Initial horticulture training requires 80% minimum class/lab attendance, completion of all on-line classes and completion of homework assignments, plus passing the final exam with 70% or better.
+- Initial Colorado State Extension Master Gardener® training (called ‘Green School’) requires 80% minimum class completion, attending review sessions plus passing the final exam with 70% or better.

 What to know about the application:

-- Know your local county name and if they are training in the year you’re applying for.
+- Know your local county name and ensure they are accepting volunteers.

-- Application deadlines vary by county.
-If your county is not listed in the online application, then your county is not currently accepting applicants.
+- If your county is not listed in the online application, then your county is not currently accepting applicants.

 - CSU requires all volunteers are background checked.
 Information is in the application.

-- The application will take 30-60 minutes to complete and must be done in one sitting online.
+- The application will take ~20-30 minutes to complete and must be done in one sitting.

 - We require future and current volunteers familiarize themselves with CSU’s policies and guidelines: